 - Produce a substantial piece of original research or creative work

 Honors and CapstonesView Honors website

-All concentrators are required to write a senior thesis.
-However, students who demonstrate exceptional scholarship are recommended for Honors in the concentration.
-DS students do not have to apply for Honors.
-All students who fulfill the following requirements will be recommended for honors: a minimum grade average in concentration courses of 3.5 and a thesis judged by both advisors as meriting Honors.
+All concentrators must complete a senior capstone experience.
+Students may choose to complete a senior thesis or complete a senior capstone seminar.
+Those who wish to complete a senior thesis must secure approval at the end of the junior year.
+All students who fulfill the following requirements will be recommended for honors: a minimum grade average in concentration courses of 3.5 and a senior thesis judged by both advisors as meriting Honors.
 Please see the program website for more information.

 This concentration allows you to address the following Liberal Learning goals:

 - Learn what it means to study the past